yellowmessenger/documentation/docs/platform_concepts/studio/train/intents.md

 ## <a name="clash"></a> 5.
 Resolve clashes in intents and utterances

 A bot is trained with multiple custom intents and entities to get the best result.
 There might be situations that will confuse the bot if the utterances are not classified correctly while training.
 These clashes that have resulted due to unclear utterance classification can be resolved by studying the utterance report.

 Follow the given steps to learn:
 1. How to download an utterance report
 2. How to resolve clashes among utterances

-### 5.1 Download Utterance Report
+### 5.1 Download utterance report

 1. Open **Studio** > **Train** > **Intents** , click **Generate utterance report**.